How to Avoid Getting Sick on Vacation

 There are safe options now too to help reduce the risk of Cholera (still present in the Caribbean) as well as a strain of E. coli bacteria called Enterotoxigenic E. coli (ETEC) that is the most common cause of diarrhea in travelers and is typically found in food that is not adequately cooked as well as contaminated water and ice.
 A quick query with your doctor or pharmacist a month prior to your trip is advised to discuss travel vaccination options.

-Before your trip, make a note of the medical options closest to your hotel or resort– be it an on-site first aid office, a local tourist clinic, or even a local hospital.
-Even the smallest and most remote Caribbean destinations often have excellent medical care available, but your best bet is knowing in advance which are closest and easiest for you to access prior to actually needing medical attention.
+Before your trip, make a note of the medical options closest to your hotel or resort.
+They may be an on-site first aid office, a local tourist clinic, or even a local hospital.
+Even the smallest and most remote Caribbean destinations often have excellent medical care available.
+But, your best bet is knowing in advance which are closest and easiest for you to access prior to actually needing medical attention.

 When traveling with kids, good travel insurance coverage is a must.
-Even if you have a plan with work, double check that your family is included in the policy and confirm exactly what is covered—you may need to supplement with additional coverage.
+Even if you have a plan with work, double check that your family is included in the policy.
+Confirm exactly what is covered.
+You may need to supplement with additional coverage.
 Have a glance at the policy before your trip and familiarize yourself with the process of using it before you actually need to.
-That way you won’t be surprised by hefty premiums that may need to be paid in advance and reimbursed later, or that you needed to call a specific number to be referred to a pre-approved set of practitioners for your destination.
+That way you won’t be surprised by hefty premiums that may need to be paid in advance and reimbursed later.
+Or, that you need to call to be referred to a pre-approved set of practitioners for your destination.

-I am not doctor or a medical professional of any sort, so I do advise that you check with yours before making any concrete travel plans.
-My tips and advice about travel safety and how to avoid getting sick on vacation are based purely on my own experiences, but I’d love to hear yours!
+I am not doctor or a medical professional of any sort.
+So, I advise that you check with yours before making any concrete travel plans.
+My tips about travel safety and how to avoid getting sick on vacation are based purely on my own experiences.
+But, I’d love to hear yours!
 Please don’t hesitate to get in touch by leaving a comment here, or reaching out via Facebook or Twitter.

 This post was written with support from Valneva Canada.
 As always, all opinions remain my own.